flyingfish2205/flyingfish_personal/flyingfish/src/posts/New_Inhabitants.md

 The plants I got also came with some unexpected hitchhikers - 6 tiny ramshorn snails, barely bigger than a pinhead.
 They were a welcome surprise, and quickly dealt with most algae in the tank.

 There’s also this weird floating mass of what looks like some kind of fern.
-Hopefully I can
+Hopefully I can ID it soon!

 After testing the water (and ensuring that the Kh was correct, something I learned the hard way), I picked up 5 Red Rili shrimp from Cuboid Aquariums.
 They’ve got a great selection of fish and plants, as well as some really neat display tanks.
 Really worth checking out if you’re in the New Hope area.